Unboxed-Software/solana-course/content/interact-with-wallets.md

 4. Get creative with the user experience.
 Add a link to let the user view the transaction on Solana Explorer or something else that seems cool to you!

 If you get really stumped, feel free to [check out the solution code](https://github.com/Unboxed-Software/solana-send-sol-frontend/tree/main).

+## Completed the lab?

+Push your changes to GitHub and [tell us what you thought of this lesson](https://form.typeform.com/to/IPH0UGz7#answers-lesson=69c5aac6-8a9f-4e23-a7f5-28ae2845dfe1)!